Thank you so much for stopping by!

-Andrea's efforts of offering mental health presentations in the classrooms and in the community, also began hosting the Teens2Twenties
+Andrea's efforts consisted of offering mental health presentations in the classrooms and in the community, and she also began hosting a Teens2Twenties

 support group with youth in her basement suite for those with mental health challenges in 2009.
 Her efforts led to her meeting supportive and dedicated individuals in the local Victoria community who later formed a non-profit Board.

 The Bipolar Disorder Society of BC is the umbrella organization for the Bipolar Babe project and is a registered non-profit since January 2010, receiving charitable status 6 months later in a mere 29 days.
 Our Society holds great promise and has been impactful in the local, provincial, and national mental health community.
 The Bipolar Disorder Society of BC has designed programs providing mental health awareness, education and peer support for those facing mental health challenges in hopes of eliminating stigma

 and unwarranted fears of this mental illness with a special focus on youth.
 Visit our Programs Page

 Creating a world of understanding, empathy and acceptance, where people with mental illness are included as equal contributing members in all spheres of society.